2014 FIFA World Cup final: Background

 The 2014 FIFA World Cup was the 20th edition of the World Cup, FIFA's football competition for national teams, held in Brazil between 12 June and 13 July 2014.
 Brazil qualified for the finals automatically as tournament hosts, and 203 teams competed for the remaining 31 spots through qualifying rounds organised by the six FIFA confederations and held between June 2011 and November 2013.
 In the finals, the teams were divided into eight groups of four with each team playing each other once in a round-robin format.
 The two top teams from each group advanced to a knock-out phase.
-The defending champions from the 2010 World Cup were Spain, who had achieved three successive victories in major tournaments, having also won Euro 2008 and Euro 2012.
-Spain were eliminated in the group phase in the 2014 event.
+The defending champions from the 2010 World Cup were Spain, who had achieved three successive victories in major tournaments, having also won the UEFA European Championship in 2008 and 2012.
+They were eliminated in the group stage this year.

 Germany had won the title three times before as West Germany – in 1954, 1974 and 1990.
 Argentina had two titles, in 1978 and 1986.
 The two sides had met each other six times previously in the World Cup, including in the 1986 final, which Argentina won 3–2, and the 1990 final, which West Germany won 1–0.
-They had met in the quarter-final stage of both of the most recent two World Cups, Germany winning both – a penalty-shootout win in 2006 and a 4–0 win in 2010.
-Germany lost in the semi-final on both occasions.
+They had met in the quarter-final of both of the most recent two World Cups, Germany winning both – a 4–2 penalty shoot-out win in 2006 and a 4–0 win in 2010.
+Germany then lost in the semi-finals and finished third on both occasions.
 The most recent meeting between the two teams before the 2014 World Cup was a friendly match played on 15 August 2012 at Commerzbank-Arena in Frankfurt, which was won by Argentina 3–1.

 The venue for the final was announced in 2011 as the Estádio Jornalista Mário Filho in Rio de Janeiro, commonly known as the Maracanã Stadium.
 It was built in preparation for the 1950 FIFA World Cup, and that tournament's final match, in which Uruguay beat Brazil 2–1 to win the trophy, is As of 2021 the record-holder for the highest attendance at any football match in history.
 The Maracanã also hosted the finals of the Copa América in 1989, 2019 and 2021; the 2013 FIFA Confederations Cup final; and both the men's and women's football finals at the 2016 Summer Olympics.
 The stadium underwent an extensive rebuild before the 2014 World Cup, after which its capacity was 78,838.

 The match ball for the 2014 FIFA World Cup final, announced on 29 May 2014, was a variation of the Adidas Brazuca named the Adidas Brazuca Final Rio.
 Though the technical aspects of the ball were the same, the design was different from the Brazuca balls used in the group phase and prior knockout games, with a green, gold and black coloring.
 It was the third ball released specifically for FIFA World Cup final matches, after the Teamgeist Berlin (2006) and the Jo'bulani (2010).